docker/docs/datacenter/ucp/2.0/guides/user-management/permission-levels.md

 ## Team permission levels

-Teams and Labels give the administrator fine-grained control over permissions.
+Teams and labels give the administrator fine-grained control over permissions.
 Each team can have multiple labels.
 Each label has a key of `com.docker.ucp.access.label`.
 The label is then applied to the containers, services, networks, secrets and volumes.
+Labels are not currently available for nodes and images.
+DTR has its own permissions.

 There are four permission levels: